 2. Exercise and cardio

 Sadly, today’s children face the dangers of obesity at higher rates than ever before.
 Now is our chance to take a stand, making sure our kids receive the exercise they need to stay healthy.
 Gymnastics is a great outlet.
 While a lot of this exercise is going to build strength, training also develops cardiovascular endurance.
-Take a trampoline, for example.
+Take a mini trampoline, for example.
 Training on a trampoline burns more calories in 30 minutes than running for the same interval.
 It’s good for the mind, heart, and body!

 3. Improved agility and coordination